Aikon-platform/discover-demo/README.md

 bash setup.sh
 ```

-To start everything in one killable process, run (after installing each part like advised in the subfolders):
+Copy the `.env.dev.template` files to `.env.dev`, o start everything in one killable process, run (after installing each part like advised in the subfolders):

 ```bash
 bash run.sh